wp-plugins/my-wish-list/readme.txt

 * Added ability for donors to reserve items
 * Added additional settings to each wishlist created to make them more customizable

+= 1.1 =
+* Fixed some compatibility issues with WordPress 3.6
+* Added a template file for Wishlists that can be customized
+* Plugin now sends an email to the site admin when an item is promised

 == Upgrade Notice ==

 = 0.1 =